 Finally, combining multiple losses can lead to potential optimization problems, where the training may get stuck in local minima.
 This problem is similar to the KL vanishing problem when training a variational auto-encoder, and a possible solution is to use an annealing schedule \cite{fu_cyclical_2019, bowman_generating_2016}.
 In our method, we introduced a cyclic annealing schedule for the parameter $\beta$ in equation~\eqref{loss_func} to optimize our multiple losses.
 During training, we first set the parameter $\beta=0$ and trained the auto-encoder $h$ with only the reconstruction loss $\mathcal{L}_{\mathrm{reconstruct}}$.
 We then gradually increased $\beta$ from zero to one to encourage the optimization of $\mathcal{L}_{\mathrm{smooth}}$ and $\mathcal{L}_{\mathrm{space}}$, and the value $\beta=1$ was fixed for a predefined duration.
 At the end of this stage, we set $\beta$ back to zero to start another cycle.
 By cyclically varying the value of $\beta$, the optimization process can better escape local minima when enforcing the smoothness and space-filling constraints.
-Figure~\ref{fig:noAnnealing} in Appendix~\ref{appendix:enforcing_smoothness} shows that the annealing procedure improved the prediction accuracy of the trained models.
+For more implementation details on the smoothness regularization constraints, please refer to Section~\ref{appendix:enforcing_smoothness} of the \nameref{appendix}.